 SECTION II: GENERAL INSTRUCTIONS

-Applications for college partnership laboratory schools must be submitted to the Board at least twelve (12) months prior to the proposed opening day of the school.
+Applications for college partnership laboratory schools must be submitted to the Board.

 Applicants must adhere to the form prescribed by the Board that is included in this document.
 The format provided addresses the application elements included in § 22.1-349.5 of the Code of Virginia.

-Requests for exceptions to the Board timelines for the application and approval process may be considered on a case-by-case basis.
-Approval of any exceptions must be granted by the President of the Board in consultation with the Superintendent of Public Instruction prior to the commencement of the application review process.
-To be considered for such an exception, the institution must include the rationale for the exception to the timeline(s); documentation of the research and planning completed to establish a school; and the capacity and resources available to support the application for a college partnership laboratory school.

 Part A: Submission